 The Digital Lumens software solution gives a large industrial facility the data it needs to pursue facility wellness and leverage the associated clarity and certainty to identify facility performance improvements.
 The facility is provided with data to overcome—if not avoid—obstacles as well as seize opportunities.
-One Digital Lumens customer noted that, “every time I look at the dashboard, I find additional savings.”
+One Digital Lumens customer noted that “every time I look at the dashboard, I find additional savings.”

 Adapting to a Crisis

-Any time immense change occurs, undervalued features can become enormously powerful.
+Any time an immense change occurs, undervalued features can become enormously powerful.
 With the onset of COVID-19, companies’ priorities changed.
 Their attention shifted to occupancy patterns that would inform cleaning activities.
 They wanted to know where people were congregating so they could enforce safety policies.
 They wanted to efficiently keep employees and products safer.

-What’s more, adding the COVID-19-related asset tracking use cases for people (including contact tracking) in addition to the general industrial use cases for asset tracking (i.e., equipment, goods and people) helped Digital Lumens justify to management further investment to accelerate its asset tracking product roadmap.
+What’s more, adding the COVID-19-related asset tracking use cases for people (including contact tracking) in addition to the general industrial use cases for asset tracking (i.e., equipment, goods, and people) helped Digital Lumens justify to management further investment to accelerate its asset tracking product roadmap.

 This approach required the sales team to tell new stories to existing customer contacts as well as reach out to new customer contacts, such as environmental health and safety managers.”